Sanjay-Kumar-Git/Talent-pool-Search/README.md

 > If your folder name for sample resumes differs from `test-data/`, update
 > this path to match before submitting.

+> **Naming note:** `lib/gemini.ts` is named after an earlier draft that used
+> Gemini; it now contains the Groq client.
+Functionally this doesn't affect
+> anything, but renaming it to `lib/groq.ts` (and updating the one import) is
+> a quick cleanup worth doing before submitting, since reviewers will be
+> reading the code directly.

 ---

 ## Running locally